Hernán Cortés: Destruction of Tenochtitlán

-After a battle in Otumba, they managed to reach Tlaxcala, having lost 870 men.
-With the assistance of their allies, Cortés's men finally prevailed with reinforcements arriving from Cuba.
+After the battle of Otumba, they managed to reach Tlaxcala, having lost 870 men.
+With the assistance of their allies, Cortés's men finally prevailed, with reinforcements arriving from Cuba.
 Cortés began a policy of attrition towards Tenochtitlán, cutting off supplies and subduing the Aztecs' allied cities.
-During the siege he would construct brigantines in the lake and slowly destroy blocks of the city to avoid fighting in an urban setting.
+During the siege, he would construct brigantines in the lake and slowly destroy blocks of the city to avoid fighting in an urban setting.
 The Mexicas would fall back to Tlatelolco and even succeed in ambushing the pursuing Spanish forces, inflicting heavy losses, but would ultimately be the last portion of the island that resisted the conquistadores.
 The siege of Tenochtitlan ended with Spanish victory and the destruction of the city.

-In January 1521, Cortés countered a conspiracy against him, headed by Antonio de Villafana, who was hanged for the offense.
-Finally, with the capture of Cuauhtémoc, the tlatoani (ruler) of Tenochtitlán, on August 13, 1521, the Aztec Empire was captured, and Cortés was able to claim it for Spain, thus renaming the city Mexico City.
+In January 1521, Cortés countered a conspiracy against him, headed by Antonio de Villafana, who was hanged for the offence.
+Finally, with the capture of Cuauhtémoc, the tlatoani (ruler) of Tenochtitlán, on 13 August 1521, the Mexica was conquered, and Cortés was able to claim it for Spain, thus renaming the city Mexico City.
+Mesoamerica would be used for colonization of the Americas, including the methods of slavery and ethnic cleansing.
 From 1521 to 1524, Cortés personally governed Mexico.